YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 You could become a lemon salesperson, but you know there is always more money in value-added products.

-Why sell lemons for 20 cents each when you can squeeze two into a jug, add some water and sell it for about two bucks a glass?
+Why sell lemons for 20 cents each when you can squeeze two into a jug, add some water, and sell the juice for about two bucks a glass?

-See, 40 cents can quickly become twelve dollars with a bit of thinking and elbow grease.
+See, 40 cents can quickly become twelve dollars with some thinking and elbow grease.

 People who can make the best out of a bad situation look for the positive in difficult or adverse circumstances.